iktushar01/Marathon-Management-System/README.md

 # 📦 Project Dependencies

-A list of all dependencies used in this project with links to their respective npm pages..
+A list of all dependencies used in this project with links to their respective npm pages.

 ## 🔧 Dependencies